ivostoykov/LMStudioInTerminal/README.md

 This is a small project I created for fun and to facilitate the use of local AI everywhere I need it.

+### Purpuse
+This is a terminal assistant, not a replacement for LM Stidio, Jan, or LlamaFile.
+It lets you ask AI questions without switching windows.
+While it supports longer sessions where you can ask continuous questions, remember that the usual terminal limitations still apply.

 ## Prerequisites

 For this project, you'll need [LM Studio](https://lmstudio.ai/).
 It has Appimage (Linux), meaning you don't have to install it.
 Just download, make it executable, and run.